 Protein is a macronutrient that every cell in the body needs to function properly.

-Proteins carry out a variety of functions, including:
+Proteins carry out

 - ensuring the growth and development of muscles, bones, hair, and skin